najmi9/blog-nextjs/blog/posts/symfony-algolia-integration.md

 ---
-title: "Impelementaion Of algolia Search With symfony 5"
+title: "Implementation Of algolia Search With Symfony 5"
 image: "/imgs/blog/algolia/algolia.jpeg"
-slug: algolia
+slug: symfony-algolia-integration
 ---

-<h2 class="article-title"> Implementation Of Algolia Engine With Symfony 5. </h2>

 ## Introduction

 [Algolia](https://www.algolia.com) is a hosted search engine, offering full-text, numerical, and faceted search, capable of delivering real-time results from the first keystroke.
 Algolia’s powerful API lets you quickly and seamlessly implement search within your websites and mobile applications.

 The simplest way to integrate Algolia search is using the bundle **Algolia SearchBundle**.
-This bundle provides an easy way to integrate Algolia Search into your Symfony application (using Doctrine).
+This bundle provides an easy way to integrate Algolia Search into your [Symfony](https://symfony.com) application (using Doctrine).
 It allows you to index your data, keep it in sync, and search through it.

 The final result of this article is smillar to this image.